bestander/webpack-typescript-angular/README.md

 # Angular + Typescript + Stylus application packaged with webpack example

+# Outdated
+This repo was created before TypeScript 1.4 and typescript [loaders](http://webpack.github.io/docs/list-of-loaders.html) were possible (4 already in 04.2015).
+Please use them and treat this repo as an example how things can be done.

 Just a proof of concept how [webpack](http://webpack.github.io) handles Angular applications written in TypeScript.

 See [Blog post](https://medium.com/@bestander_nz/c5127b55ec86) with the explanation what it is about.

 ## Structure